simon-hirsch/rolch/README.md

 We're actively working on the package and welcome contributions from the community.
 Have a look at the [Release Notes](https://github.com/simon-hirsch/rolch/releases) and the [Issue Tracker](https://github.com/simon-hirsch/rolch/issues).

+## Distributional Regression

+The main idea of distributional regression (or regression beyond the mean, multiparameter regression) is that the response variable $Y$ is distributed according to a specified distribution $\mathcal{F}(\theta)$, where $\theta$ is the parameter vector for the distribution.
+In the Gaussian case, we have $\theta = (\theta_1, \theta_2) = (\mu, \sigma)$.
+We then specify an individual regression model for all parameters of the distribution of the form

+$$g_k(\theta_k) = \eta_k = X_k\beta_k$$

+where $g_k(\cdot)$ is a link function, which ensures that the predicted distribution parameters are in a sensible range (we don't want e.g. negative standard deviations), and $\eta_k$ is the predictor.
+For the Gaussian case, this would imply that we have two regression equations, one for the mean (location) and one for the standard deviation (scale) parameters.
+Other distributions than the Normal distribution are possible and we have implemented e.g. Student's $t$-distribution and Johnson's $S_U$ distribution already.
+If you are interested in another distribution, please open an Issue.

+This allows us to specify very flexible models that take into account conditional behaviour of the volatility and skewness and tail behaviour of the variable.
+An simple example for electricity markets are wind forecasts, which are skewed depending on the production level - intuitively, there is a higher risk of having lower production, if the production level is already high, since it cannot go much higher than "full load" and if, the turbines might cut-off.
+Modelling these conditional probablistic behaviours is the key strength of distributional regression models.

 ## Install from PyPI

 The package is available from [pypi](https://pypi.org/project/rolch/).